 PHI may be released without your consent if required by state or federal law.

-Stan Yancey, LCSW, MDiv may use or disclose information to notify or assist notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.
+Stan Yancey, MSW, LCSW, MDiv may use or disclose information to notify or assist notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.
 He may leave a message on your answering machine or on voicemail as a means of communication.
 He may mail you a written notice as a means of communication.
 He may e-mail you as a means of communication.
 Unless otherwise instructed in writing, these methods of communication will be used.

 PHI may not be released for any purposes other than those identified in this notice.
 Other disclosures and uses will be made only with your written authorization or consent and you may revoke such authorization/consent at any time.

 He reserves the right to make changes to this notice and to continue to maintain the confidentiality of healthcare information.
 You will receive notice of any changes within 60 days of the change.